 I’m pretty excited it’s finally here, so in celebration of everything autumn I thought I’d share with you a few of my favorite fall things.

 I usually don’t do much fall decorating, but whatever I do I keep it simple.
 This year, I was in a bit of a crafty mood and made a couple of new, but very easy things.
 First, since I can’t seem to keep mums or any other plant alive in the corner by my front door, I decided to make a silk arrangement instead (why didn’t I think of that years ago?!).
-I bought flowers and leaves at WalMart, along with a set of small wire cutters and a foam block.
+I bought flowers and leaves, along with a set of small wire cutters and a foam block.
 I cut the flowers and leaves, and put the arrangement in one of my existing planter pots.
 This took all of 10 minutes to assemble, and now I have a very pretty arrangement I can use year after year.

 How to make sweet potato biscuits (with video) – THIS is my all-time favorite fall recipe, and the most requested by my family for every special occasion.
 When these biscuits are out of the oven, piping hot, smelling sooo good, melting in your mouth….trust me, you NEED these in your life!

 I’ve included the traditional recipe, as well as a gluten-free four option.

 Homemade trail mix slashes hunger – Take some along to stay fueled on your outdoor adventures.

 Four autumn ‘superfoods’ that boost physical and mental health, plus how to roast pumpkin seeds